oomlout/oomlout_oomp_builder/navigation/electronic/led/3_mm/red/part/readme.md

-# Electronic Led 3 Mm Red
+# Electronic LED 3 mm Red

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base